Heavy fighting rages near main Gaza hospital as Netanyahu dismisses calls for a cease-fire

 “There are wounded in the house, and we can’t reach them," he told Al Jazeera television in an interview from the hospital.
 “We can’t stick our heads out of the window.”
 It was not clear if he was related to the other man with the same surname.

-Israel’s military had earlier confirmed clashes outside the hospital and said that on Sunday, troops will assist in moving babies to a safer location.
-The military says it is in contact with hospital staff.
+Israel's military said there was a safe corridor for civilians to evacuate from Shifa to southern Gaza.
+It said troops would assist in moving babies on Sunday, and that it was in contact with hospital staff.
+It was not possible to independently ascertain the situation in and around the hospital.

 The Health Ministry says there are still 1,500 patients at Shifa, along with 1,500 medical personnel and between 15,000 and 20,000 people seeking shelter.
-Thousands have fled Shifa and other hospitals that have come under attack, but physicians said it’s impossible for everyone to get out.
+Thousands have fled Shifa and other hospitals, but physicians said it’s impossible for everyone to get out.

 NETANYAHU REJECTS US POSTWAR VISION